top of page

 FUNDING & PARTNERS

 This project is funded by the Research Council of Norway.
-The Centre for Deep Sea Research at the University of Bergen, Norway, is the project host.
+The Centre for Deep Sea Research and the Department of Biological Sciences at the University of Bergen, Norway, are the project hosts.
 The project has a wide variety of partners and collaborators.

 logo-UiB (1).png